WILLS, TRUSTS, ESTATE & RETIREMENT PLANNING

 General rules for beneficiary designations are as follows:

-2. For marital estates over $2,000,000, the primary beneficiary of life insurance should be the spouse and the trust should be the contingent.
+2. For marital estates over $26,000,000, the primary beneficiary of life insurance should be the spouse and the trust should be the contingent.
 Tax-deferred investments [annuities, IRAs, pension benefits/annuity savings funds] should keep the surviving spouse as the current beneficiary and the settlor must change the contingent beneficiary to be the trust.
-For that portion over $4,000,000, the grantor would be well advised to create an irrevocable life insurance trust with the trust as the owner and the trust as the beneficiary.
-The trust in turn will pay premiums from trust assets and pay benefits to the beneficiaries according to the terms of the irrevocable trust.
+For that portion over the exclusion results, the grantor would be well advised to contact this office for a referral as to high-end estate planning options.
 There are many insurance vehicles available for this purpose and you must consult a tax advisor for tax advice and an insurance expert accordingly.
-You should strongly consider placing assets over $4,000,000 from a marital estate into a 529 plan.
-The 529 plan permits you to maintain control of money, grow it tax-free if used for education, and still transfer money from your taxable estate.

 WILLS, JOINT PROPERTY AND PROBATE